Baravik/DecisionHelperApp/README.md

    git clone https://github.com/your-username/DecisionHelperApp.git
    ```
 2. Open the project in Android Studio.
+3. Connect your Firebase project:
+   - Add your `google-services.json` file to the app directory
+   - Ensure Firebase services (Authentication, Firestore, Storage) are enabled
-3. Build the project and ensure there are no errors.
+4. Build the project and ensure there are no errors.
-4. Run the app on an emulator or physical device.
+5. Run the app on an emulator or physical device.

 ---